corda/corda/docs/source/confidential-identities-hsm.rst

 ----------------

 * For Securosys' PrimusX HSM, this feature has been tested with an HSM running firmware version 2.7.4 and the version 1.8.2 of the PrimusX JCA provider.
+* The wrapping key is generated during node registration.
+So, if you want to upgrade to this secure mode of using confidential identities after having used the previous one, you will have to re-run the node registration process, which will skip the steps that have been executed already and will just generate the wrapping key.